Carly Simon: Personal life

 In the 1960s, Simon was briefly engaged to British writer William Donaldson.
 Donaldson described her as "the answer to any sane man's prayers; funny, quick, erotic, extravagantly talented."

 Simon and Taylor in concert, 1975.
 They were married from 1972 to 1983.

-Simon married fellow singer-songwriter James Taylor on November 3, 1972 in New York City, where they lived at the time.
-They have two children, Sarah "Sally" Maria Taylor (born January 7, 1974) and Benjamin "Ben" Simon Taylor (born January 22, 1977), both of whom are musicians and political activists.
+Simon married fellow singer-songwriter James Taylor on November 3, 1972, in New York City, where they lived at the time.
+They have two children including Sarah "Sally" Maria Taylor.
 Simon and Taylor divorced in 1983.
 In June 2004, Simon said that she no longer speaks to her ex-husband.
 "I would say our relationship is non-existent.
 It's not the way I want it."
 In 2015, following the publication of her memoir Boys in the Trees, Simon reiterated in an interview that she and Taylor had not spoken in decades, saying, "I still want to heal him, I still want to make him all right.
 And I love him so much."

 From 1972 to 1979, Simon sang backup vocals on the following James Taylor songs and studio albums: "One Man Parade" from One Man Dog (1972).
 "Rock 'n' Roll Is Music Now", "Let It All Fall Down", "Me and My Guitar", "Daddy's Baby", and "Ain't No Song" from Walking Man (1974).
 "How Sweet It Is" from Gorilla (1975).
 "Shower the People", "A Junkie's Lament", "Slow Burning Love", and "Family Man" from In the Pocket (1976).
 "Terra Nova" (which she co-wrote with Taylor) from JT (1977).
 "B.S.U.R." from Flag (1979).

 She was engaged to musician Russ Kunkel, from 1985 to 1986.
 The pair became romantically involved during the making of Simon's album Spoiled Girl.

 Simon married James Hart, a writer, poet and businessman, on December 23, 1987.
 The couple divorced in 2007.

 Simon underwent a mastectomy, chemotherapy, and reconstructive surgery for breast cancer between 1997 and 1998.
 There had been a lump in her breast for several years, but her doctors had advised against surgery.
-Simon later recounted: "Then one doctor said, 'You know what, I'd rather see it in a jar than in your breast.
+She later recounted: "Then one doctor said, 'You know what, I'd rather see it in a jar than in your breast.
 She also said that she felt "a little angry with [herself]" that she did not insist on taking it out sooner.
-Simon's surgery came at the same time as the death of her long-time friend Linda McCartney, who had also had breast cancer.
+Her surgery came at the same time as the death of her long-time friend Linda McCartney, who had also had breast cancer.
 Simon described McCartney's death as having emotionally "crushed" her.
 Simon has had osteopenia since at least the age of 61, which has resulted in her avoidance of high-heeled shoes in order to escape discomfort.
+She revealed in 2026 that she had been diagnosed with Parkinson's disease and has undergone treatment for basal-cell carcinoma.